gmc-code/PC-Microbit-Extension/docs/games/space_invaders.rst

             for pos in self.aliens:
                 display.set_pixel(pos[0], pos[1], 9)

-            # Draw all the current player missles.
+            # Draw all the current player missiles.
             for pos in self.missiles:
                 display.set_pixel(pos[0], pos[1], 5)